iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 computations as transformations of streams of data in order to reduce data movement between slow and fast memory (e.g., between DRAM and CPU cache).
-They typically do so with "iterators" that are quite similar to those in Python, and pretty much for the same reason.
+They typically do so with "iterators" that are quite similar to those in Python, and pretty much for the same reasons.
 First, having all transformations implement some iterator interface makes them composable: Each iterator produces a stream of data that can be consumed "downstream" one element at a time, and, in turn, consumes the streams from its zero or more "upstream" iterators to do so --